-Persistent Absenteeism (PA) and Severe Absenteeism (SA)
+Persistent Absenteeism (PA)

-A pupil is defined by the Government as a 'persistent absentee' when they miss 10% or more schooling across the school year for any reason; this can be authorised or unauthorised absence.
-Absence at this level will cause considerable damage to any pupil's education and we need the full support and co-operation of parents to resolve this.
+A pupil is defined by the Government as a 'persistent absentee' when they miss 10% or more schooling across the school year for whatever reason.
+Absence at this level will cause considerable damage to any child's education and we need a parent/carer's fullest support and co-operation to tackle this.